Chapter 13 Bankruptcy Attorneys in Phoenix

 Chapter 13 is essentially a debt reorganization process, frequently serving as a powerful alternative for those who cannot benefit from Chapter 7.
 If your income is consistent enough to make monthly payments toward your debt, this path may be right for you.
 At the end of the process, you can benefit from a discharge of any unsecured debt that remains after you’ve completed all your scheduled payments.

-At The Gavel, our Phoenix Chapter 13 lawyers have more than 20 years of experience in bankruptcy.
+At The Gavel, our Phoenix Chapter 13 lawyers have extensive legal experience.
 After determining which type of bankruptcy is best for you, he can carefully and strategically guide you through every step of the process.
 The goal of bankruptcy is to allow overwhelmed debtors to regain control over their finances through court-ordered relief, and our team can help you accomplish this goal.

 How Does Chapter 13 Bankruptcy Work?